AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/rich-text-editor.md

 >[!NOTE]
 >
->The full screen plug-in is not supported in dialog mode.
-Use of the `dialogFullScreen` setting to configure the toolbar for full screen mode.
+>The full-screen plug-in is not supported in dialog mode.
+Use of the `dialogFullScreen` setting to configure the toolbar for full-screen mode.

 ## Understand the configuration paths and locations {#understand-the-configuration-paths-and-locations}

 The [mode of RTE editing (and the UI)](#editingmodes) that you provide for your authors decide the location for the configuration details when you are [activating the RTE plug-ins](configure-rich-text-editor-plug-ins.md#activateplugin):

 * Inline mode: `cq:editConfig/cq:inplaceEditing`
-* Full screen mode: `cq:editConfig/cq:inplaceEditing`
+* Full-screen mode: `cq:editConfig/cq:inplaceEditing`
 * Dialog mode: `cq:dialog`
-* Full screen dialog mode: `cq:dialog`
+* Full-screen dialog mode: `cq:dialog`

 >[!NOTE]
 >